StarOffice: Other differences

-There are also differences in the documentation, training and support options, and some minor differences in the look and icons between Oracle Open Office and OpenOffice.org.
+There are also differences in the documentation, training and support options, and some minor differences in the look and icons between StarOffice and OpenOffice.org.

 Other differences are that StarOffice only supports 12 languages, compared to over 110 for OpenOffice.org.

 Version history

 StarOffice 2.0

 StarWriter was the first StarOffice, with the successor being StarOffice 2.0 which included StarWriter compact, StarBase 1.0, StarDraw 1.0.